parrotsky/AutoDiCE_examples/README.md

 You can find more [onnx models](https://github.com/onnx/models) and download them according to your preferences.
 Please note: we only test for opset version-9 onnx models.

+To -UPDATE:
+2025-07: plan to upgrade onnx partition tools for distributed inference.

 ## 2. Installation